jampy/react-wakelock/README.md

 **WARNING:** Due to browser limitations the wake-lock is *not* effective until the user first clicks/touches somewhere in the document.
-So, after adding/enabling the component, it will *not* prevent sleep until the browser interacts with the page in some way (scrolling *not* being an interaction).
+So, after adding/enabling the component, it will *not* prevent sleep until the user interacts with the page in some way (scrolling *not* being an interaction).

+This limitation does not apply to iOS devices.

 ## How this works

-The component uses two tricks, depending on the operating system.
+The component uses two methods, depending on the operating system.

 On Android, a invisible dummy-video is played in the background.